cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ## Response

-The ABCI `Query()` function returns an ABCI Response of type `ResponseQuery`.
+Since `Query()` is an ABCI function, Baseapp returns the `query` response as an `abci.ResponseQuery`.
 The `CLIContext` `query` routine receives the response and, if `--trust-node` is toggled to `false` and a proof needs to be verified, the response is verified with the `CLIContext` `verifyProof` function before the response is returned.

+### CLI Response

+The application `codec` is used to unmarshal the response to a JSON and the `CLIContext` prints the output to the command line, applying any configurations such as `--indent`.

+### REST Response

+The REST server uses the `CLIContext` to format the response properly, then uses the HTTP package to write the appropriate response or error.

 ## Next